- Fellowship in 2016 at Weizmann Institute of Science

 Kenny received his BSc in Physics from the Chinese University of Hong Kong in 2010.
 He then went to Ohio State University for PhD under the supervision of Prof. John Beacom.
-He is a postdoc fellow at the Weizmann Institute of Science in Israel.
+After graduated in 2016, he received the Croucher fellowship and the Benoziyo fellowship to be a postdoc researcher in the Weizmann Institute of Science, Israel, supervised by Prof. Eli Waxman.
+He received an individual Marie Curie fellowship from the European Union in 2019, and joined the GRAPPA institute of the University of Amsterdam as a postdoc researcher, supervised by Prof. Shin'ichiro Ando (current position).

-(In the picture above, taken in CCAPP OSU, you can see a giant PMT that is used the Super-Kamiokande experiment, as well as three plates used in SDSS. )
+In the picture above, taken in CCAPP OSU, you can see a giant PMT that was used in the Super-Kamiokande experiment, as well as three plates used in the Sloan Digital Sky Survey.

 Kenny is particularly interested in how can one test fundamental physics in astrophysical and cosmological settings.
 During graduate school, he worked on various topics in astroparticle physics involving high-energy gamma rays, neutrinos, and dark matter.